Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

 A thorough treatment is provided by \citet{Li}.
 The Kolmogorov complexity has the advantage of being well-defined for a particular description of a system such as an image of a galaxy.
 This is not the case for the Shannon entropy which is defined in terms of the possible states of the system.
 While the Kolmogorov complexity is uncomputable, its upper bound can be reasonably approximated by the compressed file size $C (f (x))$ using a standard compression program \citep{Carroll}, such as \texttt{gzip}.

 The issue with using the approximated Kolmogorov complexity directly as a measure of complexity is that it is maximised by random information.
 Intuitively a complexity measure should provide low values for random data that does not contain structure that is of interest to the observer \citep{Zenil}. \citet{Carroll} have shown that the apparent complexity measure is able to achieve this by applying a smoothing function $f$ to the input $x$ (which removes fine-grained noise while preserving the coarse-grained structure of the image).
 While the Kolmogorov complexity of a random sequence is large, the apparent complexity of the same sequence becomes small with smoothing, as fluctuations are removed where the average or median information content becomes homogeneous at the coarse-grained resolution.
-Accordingly we define the coarse-grained complexity, equivalent to the apparent complexity, as the compressed description of regularities and structure after discarding all that is incidental.
+Accordingly we define the coarse-grained complexity, like the apparent complexity, as the compressed description length of regularities and structure after discarding all that is incidental.
 The coarse-grained complexity will be small for both simple and random sequences.
+The coarse-grained complexity measure extends the idea of the apparent complexity by incorporating calibration of the measurement resolution in alignment with expert distinctions between meaningful structure and noise.
+This is achieved by adjusting the the measurement resolution through a smoothing function so that complexity values correctly partition data that has been expertly labelled (i.e. by human astronomers).

-The objective of applying the smoothing function $f$ when deriving $C(f(x))$ is to remove incidental or random information, such as instrumental noise, that is incomprehensible to the observer even though it may have a physical basis.
+The objective of applying the smoothing function $f$ when deriving $C(f(x))$ is to remove incidental or random information, such as instrumental noise, that have no regularities comprehensible to the observer even though it may have a physical basis.
 Comprehensibility here is defined with respect to the observer of the information, in this case scientists with specific interests.
 Comprehensible information has a structure within a feature space, which in the case of images refers to the spatial distribution of bits of information across available channels.
-The coarse-grained complexity measure extends the idea of the apparent complexity, to incorporate calibration in alignment with expert distinctions between meaningful structure and noise, by adjusting the measurement resolution through a smoothing function so that complexity values correctly partition data that has been expertly labelled (i.e. by human astronomers).